ShadowZarina/DSA-Notes/Additional Notes/Trees/Traversals.md

 A binary tree is a hierarchical data structure in computer science.
 - Each node in a binary tree can have at most two children: a left child and a right child.

-## Example

-Input:
-     1
-   /   \
-  2    3
- / \  / \
-4  5 6   7

-Output:
-- Postorder Traversal : 4 5 2 6 7 3 1
-- Postorder Tree Traversal in Binary Tree in C
-- The postorder traversal is a way of visiting all the nodes of a binary tree in a specific order.
-- It involves visiting the left subtree first, followed by the right subtree, and finally the root node.
+- Postorder traversal involves visiting the left subtree first, followed by the right subtree, and finally the root node.

 ## Workflow of Postorder Traversal

 Flowchart-PostOrder_Traversal<br>